Bunny Maloney

-Bunny Maloney is a French-Irish animated television series created by Studio Tanuki and directed by Stéphane Stoll.
-The series is produced by MoonScoop Group, in co-production with Telegael and France Télévisions.
-It was based on Studio Tanuki's adult-animated short film Pinpin le Lapin.
+Bunny Maloney is a animesque computer-animated television series created by Studio Tanuki and directed by Stéphane Stoll.
+The series is produced by MoonScoop, in co-production with Telegael and France 2.
+It was based on Studio Tanuki's Flash-animated short film Pinpin le Lapin.
 The series chronicles the adventures of a pink anthropomorphic rabbit named Bunny Maloney and his friends.

-Pinpin le Lapin had a few sexual references, as according to Nicolaï "Méko" Chauvet, it was originally aimed towards teenagers.
+Pinpin le Lapin had a few sexual references, as according to Nicolaï "Méko" Chauvet, it was originally aimed towards an adult audience.
 In spite of its adult nature, Chauvet's pitch was picked up by MoonScoop, a studio known for producing family-friendly content.
-While Bunny Maloney aired on family-friendly networks internationally, the show became notable for its explicit sexual references and visuals.
+While Bunny Maloney aired on family-friendly networks internationally, the show became notable for its sexual references and visuals.
+A second season was planned, but has never been able to materialize.

 Synopsis

 The show focuses on Bunny Maloney, who's constantly overconfident and blunderous.
 He lives in an apartment with his ill-tempered girlfriend Candy Bunny, and his meek friend Jean-François, who frequently get dragged into his conflicts.
 The three form the ProtecTeam – seen as notable heroes in Bunnyville – who only come together to defeat Professor Débilouman, a strange, evil yet stupid man who hinders their everyday life.